 In Labyrinth, there are two common tactics.
 First is using the Red Bloodbound gem, which increases damage based on a percent of total kills.
 Next is the Lime/Yellow combination, which hits multiple targets with a damage multiplier.

 mini Tower Defence gives an expert rating on score.
 It also provides an egregious example, as the easiest method to get expert is to hold down the "send now" key to bring all waves in at once, and use big bombs (leaving mop-up to just a single tower.)

-Puzzle Defense has the "Eye of Ra" tower, which costs 200 gold to buy from Al' Jezad's shop & 50 yellow runes to place onto the field.
-It only attacks ground towers, but it also has infinite range & damage, practically guaranteeing an easy game until the air units come.
+Puzzle Defense has the "Eye of Ra" tower, which costs 200 gold to buy from Al Jezad's shop and 50 yellow runes to place onto the field.
+It only attacks ground towers, but it also has infinite range and damage, practically guaranteeing an easy game until the air units come.
 Unfortunately, it fires at an extremely slow rate.

 Puzzle Defense is pretty unique for a tower defense game.
 It works like any regular tower defense game, but players only get currency by matching at least 3 runes of the same color in a row similarly to Bejeweled.
 This allows skilled players to get huge combos and gain vast amounts of game's currencies which they can use to place their towers down.